sensebox/books-v2/en/README.md

 # Third Tab

 I am the third tab.
 By clicking me, you changed the content to the third tab.
-Now, have some fun with your senseBox:edu book!
+Now, have some fun with your senseBox tech-book!

 {% endtabs %}
 <div class="line" style="border-bottom: solid 1px #a6a6a6!important;">